 Article III: Academic Conduct

 Any member of the College community may report an alleged violation of the Honor Code.
 Such reports shall be prepared in writing and directed to the Honor Committee.
 Reports should be submitted as soon as possible after the alleged violation occurs.
+Such reports should be submitted as soon as possible after the alleged violation occurs using the online Honor Code form.

 The Academic Honor Program is designed to promote individual responsibility and integrity in academic affairs and to develop an atmosphere conducive to serious independent scholarship.
 Allegheny’s Honor Code is different than those of many other colleges because it is a student code, developed and upheld by the students themselves rather than imposed by the College administration.
-A voluntary honor system was established in 1960, and by 1962 over two-thirds of the student body participated in the program.
+A voluntary honor code was established in 1960, and by 1962 over two-thirds of the student body participated in the program.
 The following year, the student body voted to make the honor program mandatory.
 This decision, also approved by the faculty and administration, first applied to the class that entered the College in 1964.
-Every three years since 1990, the Honor Committee conducts a student referendum to determine if the student body wishes to continue the honor system.
+Every three years since 1990, the Honor Committee conducts a student referendum to determine if the student body wishes to continue the voluntary honor code.
 The Honor Code has consistently been supported by an overwhelming majority of students.

 The Honor Program operates under the following Honor Code: